Find a spider by...

-This species typically makes a small tangled web and associated retreat on the underside of large pieces of eucalypt bark or in crevices under large rocks
+This species probably makes a small tangled web under loose bark or in crevices under rocks

 This species may be too small to harm any human

-Note: The identification of this spider is not entirely certain.
-Its general shape is similar to that of Steatoda grossa and
+Note: The identification of this spider is not certain.
+Its general shape is similar to that of Steatoda grossa but

 Spider(s) with a very similar appearance: Some other theridiids with a nearly globular abdomen.

 Last updated 17 July 2017.